Prajith04/jotly/README.md

 ## Authentication & Authorization

-- **Spring Security** is configured in `Config/SecurityConfig.java`.
+- **Spring Security** is configured in `Config/SecurityConfig.java` to protect endpoints and manage user sessions.
-- Registration and login are handled by `AuthController`.
+- Registration and login are handled by `AuthController`, with password encoding for security.
-- Passwords are securely encoded using a `PasswordEncoder`.
-- Access to resources is protected based on user roles and authentication status.
+- Only authenticated users can access Jotly resources, and user roles can be enforced for further authorization.

 ## REST Endpoints

-- `JotlyController` exposes endpoints for CRUD operations on Jotly resources.
+- `JotlyController` exposes endpoints for CRUD operations on Jotly notes:
-- Endpoints follow RESTful conventions (GET, POST, PUT, DELETE).
+  - `GET /jotlys` - List all notes for the authenticated user
+  - `POST /jotlys` - Create a new note
+  - `PUT /jotlys/{id}` - Update an existing note
+  - `DELETE /jotlys/{id}` - Delete a note

 ## Static Resources